andrew-raphael-lukasik/UnityLogFileReader/README.md

 # UnityLogFileReader
 Simple windows app to make reading Unity *.log files easier on your eyes and brains.

+> Note: there are plenty of edge cases not properly addressed here so don't expect to replace your text editors just yet.

 ## Features:
 - Collapses repeating messages.
 - Continuously updated file view.